OpenMacroBoard/StreamDeckSharp/doc/DeviceDetails.md

 ## Stream Deck XL

 ### Button Auto-Press Issue
-My (and according to a quick google search also some other customers) stream deck xl started to automatically trigger random buttons and sometimes event kept some buttons pressed for quite a while.
+My (and according to a quick google search also some other customers) Stream Deck XL started to automatically trigger random buttons and sometimes event kept some buttons pressed for quite a while.

-It looks like the stream deck xl has a design issue where some buttons are randomly pressed.
+It looks like the Stream Deck XL has a design issue where some buttons are randomly pressed.
-For my device (and accoring to some other customer videos) the following buttons seem to be affected:
+For my device (and according to some other customer videos) the following buttons seem to be affected:

 🔲🔲🔲❌🔲🔲🔲🔲
 🔲🔲🔲❌🔲🔲❌❌